douglasgreen/software-development/docs/oop.md

 past temporary properties around as arguments or create a new class with the command pattern that has only temporary properties.

+## Program API

+What classes and functions to expose?
+If a class is not used independently, construct it internally to another class.
+Consider having a single public class with chained setters.

 <!-- DSG/ChatGPT 7/25/2023 -->